leo-klima-agents/contract-security-analysis/README.md

    events since deployment:
    - AccessControl: `RoleGranted` / `RoleRevoked` / `RoleAdminChanged`
    - AccessManager: `RoleGranted` / `RoleRevoked` / `RoleAdminChanged` /
      `RoleGuardianChanged` / `RoleLabel` (the last supplies human-readable names)
    - Ownable: `OwnershipTransferred`
    - Safe: `SafeSetup` / `AddedOwner` / `RemovedOwner` / `ChangedThreshold` /
-     `EnabledModule` / `DisabledModule` / `ChangedGuard` / `ChangedFallbackHandler`.
+     `EnabledModule` / `DisabledModule` / `ChangedGuard` /
+     `ChangedFallbackHandler`.
 The current owner set (rendered as **m-of-n**), enabled modules and guard are reconstructed from these.
 Initial owners come from `SafeSetup` (Safe's `setupOwners` emits no per-owner event), and the single address each event carries is read whether it is indexed (Safe ≥ 1.4) or in the log data.

-   These events are decoded directly from their well-known `topic0` signatures, so it works even when the contract — or the implementation behind a proxy — is **not verified**.
+   These events are decoded directly from their well-known `topic0` signatures, so it works even when the contract – or the implementation behind a proxy – is **not verified**.

 3. **Audit log.**
-   A chronological (oldest → newest) list of every role-update event — grants, revocations, admin/guardian changes, labels and ownership transfers — with the block, timestamp, a human-readable description, and a link to the transaction on the chain's canonical explorer (Etherscan / BaseScan / PolygonScan / Arbiscan).
+   A chronological (oldest → newest) list of every role-update event (grants, revocations, admin/guardian changes, labels and ownership transfers) with the block, timestamp, a human-readable description, and a link to the transaction on the chain's canonical explorer (Etherscan / BaseScan / PolygonScan / Arbiscan).

 AccessControl role hashes are labelled best-effort by matching against `keccak256(name)` for a built-in dictionary of common OpenZeppelin role names,